When people first receive the CKD diagnosis, they usually have two main

 potassium supplement unless it is truly needed, and never use it without

 your vet's knowledge and approval.
-High potassium levels can be very

-Occasionally a CKD cat will have high
+This is because occasionally a CKD cat will have high

 potassium levels, or the cat will develop them if too much potassium